Died: Nov 13, 2014

-Armand V. Feigenbaum is also known for his concept of the “hidden plant“.
-That is that in every factory a certain proportion of its capacity is wasted through not getting it right first time.
-Feigenbaum quoted a figure of up to 40% of the capacity of the plant being wasted.
-At the time this was an unbelievable figure; even today some managers are still to learn that this is a figure not too far removed from the truth.
+Armand V. Feigenbaum is also known for his concept of the hidden plant.
+In every factory, a certain proportion of its capacity is wasted by not getting it right the first time.
+Feigenbaum quoted a figure that up to 40% of the plant's capacity is wasted.
+At the time, this was an unbelievable figure; even today, some managers are still to learn that this is a figure not too far removed from the truth.

 Crucial elements of Total Quality

 - Quality is the customer's perception of what quality is, not what a company thinks it is